annaesvensson/yellow-core/readme.md

 An error page will be displayed for missing files and other errors.
 You can customise the error page for missing files by editing file `content/shared/page-error-404.md`.
 For a static website you may need to configure your web server to display the generated `404.html` file.

+## How to redirect a page

+Set `Redirect` in the [page settings](#settings-page) at the top of a page.
+For example `Redirect: /help/how-to-make-a-small-website` or `Redirect: https://datenstrom.se/`.
+The page is redirected to another page or URL.
+You can continue to edit the page in the [web browser](https://github.com/annaesvensson/yellow-edit) and on your computer.

 ## How to hide a page

 Set `Status: unlisted` in the [page settings](#settings-page) at the top of a page.
 The page is no longer visible in navigation, sitemap and search results.
 You can choose between different [status values](#settings-status), to control who can see and access a page.

-## How to redirect a page

-Set `Redirect` in the [page settings](#settings-page) at the top of a page.
-The page is redirected to another page or URL.
-You can continue to edit the page in the [web browser](https://github.com/annaesvensson/yellow-edit) and on your computer.

 ## How to delete a page